JCPetrelli/BinaryBamboo/README.md

-# Welcome to Binary Bamboo
+# Welcome to Bamboo Flags

 ## About Us

-At Binary Bamboo, we specialize in crafting custom automation solutions and providing expert consultations to help small and medium-sized companies streamline their operations and achieve greater efficiency.
+At Bamboo Flags, we specialize in crafting custom automation solutions and providing expert consultations to help small and medium-sized companies streamline their operations and achieve greater efficiency.
 With a deep, technology agnostic expertise in solutions engineering, we guide businesses in harnessing the most suitable technologies to save time, reduce costs, and boost productivity.

 ## Services